fredmerci/hello-world/README.md

 line added in vnext-release

-other line added in vnext-release
+other line added in vnext-release and modified